wltsmrz/mod_admin_rest/README.md

 ###Why

-There are a few ways to administer Prosody; by using either the `mod_admin_telnet`, `mod_admin_adhoc`, or via `prosodyctl`.
-Each has an independent purpose but there is considerable functional overlap. `mod_admin_rest` seeks to enable a more programmatic interface to Prosody commands that exist in the stock admin modules, and some commands that don't.
+There are a few ways to administer Prosody; by using either the `mod_admin_telnet`, `mod_admin_adhoc`, or via `prosodyctl`. mod_admin_rest seeks to enable a more programmatic interface to Prosody commands that exist in the stock admin modules, and some commands that don't.

 ###Note